bqh5026/recipes-database/README.md

 ## Wireframes

 This app will consist of a single screen with search bar and links to GitHub.
-After the search, the user can see the ingredients dropped down into the left pane and a photo of the sample meal on the right pane.
+After the search, the user can see a list of recipes with photos dropped displayed as search result.
 User can then favorite the recipe on the top right corner that would save the recipe onto a Firebase database.
 In addition, user can upload photos of recipe attempt and comments at the bottom of screen.

 ![Getting Started](./Recipes%20Database%20Wireframe.png)